 Millionaire's Shortbread is a classic Scottish treat that is loved by many, so I figured - why not turn it into a cheesecake and make it EVEN better?
 The cheesecake layer in the middle really transforms this from a sweet snack to a truly indulgent dessert.
 (Cheesecake lovers, rejoice!)

 For all my cheesecake lovers out there, this is definitely one to try.
 You may also enjoy my Baked Chocolate Cheesecake.
-Or if you're all about that caramel life, check out my Banoffee Pie recipe.
+Or if you're all about that caramel life, check out my Caramel Cheesecake recipe.

 What is Millionaires Cheesecake?